Location Scout Services

 Finding perfect filming locations from Bali's rice terraces to volcanic peaks and coral reefs.

-Indonesia offers filmmakers an extraordinary archipelago of over 17,000 islands spanning tropical rainforests, active volcanoes, pristine coral reefs, ancient temple complexes, and vibrant cities.
-From the cultural richness of Bali and Yogyakarta to the dramatic volcanic landscapes of Mount Bromo, the underwater paradise of Raja Ampat, and the Komodo dragons of Flores, our location scouts navigate this vast island nation to find settings that fulfil any creative vision.
+Here is how this works in practice.
+Indonesia gives filmmakers an extraordinary archipelago of over 17,000 islands spanning tropical rainforests, active volcanoes, pristine coral reefs, ancient temple complexes, and vibrant cities.
+From the cultural richness of Bali and Yogyakarta to the dramatic volcanic landscapes of Mount Bromo, the underwater paradise of Raja Ampat, and the Komodo dragons of Flores, our location scouts handle this vast island nation to find settings that fulfil any creative vision.

-Through NeedAFixer, we connect you with location scouts who maintain an extensive database of verified Indonesian locations.
-Our professionals hold established relationships with the Indonesian Film Agency, Jakarta Film Commission, Bali Film Center, and heritage authorities at Borobudur and Prambanan, enabling efficient permitting and access to sacred temple complexes, volcanic landscapes, and remote island locations across the archipelago.
+Here is the short of it.
+Through NeedAFixer, we connect you with location scouts who keep an extensive database of verified Indonesian locations.
+Our pros hold set up relationships with the Indonesian Film Agency, Jakarta Film Commission, Bali Film Center, and heritage authorities at Borobudur and Prambanan, enabling efficient permitting and access to sacred temple complexes, volcanic landscapes, and remote island locations across the archipelago.

 Location Scouting Expertise